WingRiders/hydra-explorer/README.md

 Parses and presents data from a hydra node.
 Also exposes an API endpoint to query the message log.

+## Running without a hydra node
+It's possible to run the application in a dry mode without an underlying hydra node connection.
+That might be useful to test the application out.
+To do that copy the seed database into the place of the actual one and set a DRY_RUN env variable:
+* cp priv/repo/seeds.dev.sqlite3 priv/repo/dev.sqlite3
+* cp priv/repo/seeds.dev.sqlite3-shm priv/repo/dev.sqlite3-shm
+* cp priv/repo/seeds.dev.sqlite3-wal priv/repo/dev.sqlite3-wal
+* mix deps.get
+* DRY_RUN=t mix phx.server

 ## Running the hydra node
 https://hydra.family/head-protocol/unstable/docs/tutorial/